What if Belgium were a drag show?

 A Tribute to Drag, Class, and Chaos

-Directed by Xavier Campion, with live music by Jeannot Gillis et Céline Azizieh, the show plays out like a cabaret of social classes, where politics, gender, and identity collide.
+Directed by Xavier Campion, with live music by Jeannot Gillis and Céline Azizieh, the show plays out like a cabaret of social classes, where politics, gender, and identity collide.
 It’s not just entertainment—it’s a messy, glittering reflection of a country that thrives on contradiction.

 Whether you come for the performance, the politics, or the persona, you’ll leave moved, amused, and—most likely—thinking.